Firius0408/MasterTutoring/README.md

 <!-- [Visit the website] our websit link here  -->

-Mastered Tutors is a website to for students to find Tutors or become tutors.
+Mastered Tutors is a website for students to find Tutors or become tutors.

 # Table of Contents